TABLE OF CONTENTS

 5. Full Disclosure Principle

-The goal isn’t to mislead anyone who uses the information, be it a lawyer, stockholder or someone else.
+These fundamental accounting principles aim to provide complete context to anyone who uses the information, be it a lawyer, stockholder or someone else.
 Avoid potential litigation or federal sanctions by following this principle.

 6. Going Concern Principle

-This small business accounting principle is based off on whether your business is expected to continue operations indefinitely.
+This small business accounting principle is based on whether your business is expected to continue operations.